 Welcome from the Chair of the OGA

-Welcome to the Old Girls Association's section of the website.
+Welcome to the Old Girls' Association section of the website.

 The School is a committed advocate of the OGA and supports us in all our endeavours, not least with mighty administrative support.
-If you have any queries regarding the OGA please email the School email@example.com
+If you have any queries regarding the OGA, I can be contacted via email@example.com